 Kagoshima is worth a visit for the samurai history, but is also great to see for Sakurajima volcano, where you can bathe in soothing onsen’s (hot springs).

-Watch a good samurai movie and get inspired to visit the castles of Japan!
+So grab a bowl of ramen and watch a good samurai movie and get inspired to visit Japan and its castles.

 As were on the subject these are some samurai movies you should watch.
 I love Japan and samurai movies (if you couldn’t tell) and have seen them all.